As you’re probably well aware, the popular doll millions of girls have grown up with, Barbie, is infamous for having disproportionately large breasts.

-Writing on her product page, she said, “Growing up, it always struck me as odd that there wasn’t as much diversity in the doll world as there could or should be.
+Betty says, “Growing up, it always struck me as odd that there wasn’t as much diversity in the doll world as there could or should be.
 Not every child is born with blonde hair and blue eyes.
 Some have freckles, some have gaps in their teeth.”

 Breastfeeding Barbie is the latest doll added to her collection of diverse dolls.
 In fact, there’s a whole series of dolls to celebrate motherhood.
-Breastfeeding Barbie comes with a newborn doll but there’s also pregnancy Barbie who comes with a sizable bump.
+Breastfeeding Barbie comes with a newborn doll but there’s also pregnancy Barbie who comes with a sizeable bump.

 Children learn through play so toys like this can have a huge impact on a child’s perceptions of the world.
 Not only do toys help to shape your child’s world view but they also allow your child to explore and learn through play.